Alfredo Bowman: Early life

+Career

 Bowman began his own healing practice in Honduras soon after.
 He developed a treatment that he called the "African Bio-Electric Cell Food Therapy", and claimed that it could cure a wide range of diseases, including cancer and AIDS, as well as a variety of chronic conditions and mental illnesses.
 He also developed related herbal products.
 Bowman experimented with urine therapy which caused temporary blindness.

-Bowman set up a center in the 1980s near La Ceiba, Honduras, and marketed his herbal products in the United States.
-He called his center the USHA Research Institute, as located in the village of Usha.
+In the 1980s, Bowman established a treatment center near La Ceiba, Honduras, and marketed his herbal products in the US.
+He named his center the USHA Research Institute, as located in the village of Usha.

 According to McGill University, Bowman's diet and food therapy was based on the discredited alkaline diet and showed a fundamental misunderstanding of genetics.
 His beliefs on the origin of disease denied germ theory and factored in faux-afrocentric claims about the unique genetic characteristics of Africans and their diaspora, which was referred to as "race pseudoscience" in a critical article published by McGill University.

 In the early 1980s, AIDS had newly been recognized as a disease as an epidemic started in the United States, with numerous cases in New York and other major cities.
 Bowman claimed that HIV is not the cause of AIDS and used herbal remedies to treat people.

-In 1987, Bowman was arrested and charged in New York with practicing medicine without a license.
-The jury acquitted him, saying the state had failed to prove he made a medical diagnosis.
-In the 1990s, he was sued in New York for making claims of therapeutic benefits for his products; as a result of the civil case, he was prohibited from making such claims.
-He relocated to Los Angeles, where he cultivated celebrities among his clients.

 He gradually earned considerable revenue, more than $3,000 a day, after giving advice and developing a wide range of celebrity clients such as Lisa Lopes, Steven Seagal, John Travolta, Eddie Murphy and Michael Jackson.
-He reportedly treated Jackson in 2004, before the latter went to trial.
+He relocated to Los Angeles, California, where he cultivated celebrities among his clients.